Archive

 Revisiting Clive

 Yesterday I posted a video clip about Clive Wearing.
 Here is the first part of a different documentary about Clive.
 This video goes more in-depth about his condition.
 Clive is sometimes referred to as the man with the shortest memory.
 Not only were his two hippocampi destroyed, but also surrounding areas of the his temporal lobes as well as portions of his left frontal lobe.
 He also remembers very little from before his illness, which is quite rare; this condition is called retrograde amnesia.
 Clive lives in an ever-present now, without connection to past or future.
-Come back for more about his case in the coming days.
+Other parts to this video can be found on YouTube.

 The Unusual Case of Clive Wearing